allenai/OpenBookQA/README.md

 If you are interested in using the pre-trained models from the paper, you can download them.
-Note: Some of the models that use ELMo are more than 600M.
-If you do not plan to use them or have slow internet connection, you might want to modify the download script and exclude them.
+Note: Some of the models that use ELMo are more than 700MB.
+If you do not plan to use them or have a slow internet connection, you might want to modify the download script and exclude them from downloading.

  ```
  bash scripts/download_trained_models.sh